Doraemon: Manga

-There have been two series of bilingual, Japanese and English, volumes of the manga by SHOGAKUKAN ENGLISH COMICS under the title Doraemon: Gadget Cat from the Future, and two audio versions.
+There have been two series of bilingual, Japanese and English, volumes of the manga by Shogakukan English Comics under the title Doraemon: Gadget Cat from the Future, and two audio versions.
 The first series has ten volumes and the second one has six.
-21st Century Publishing House released bilingual English-Chinese versions in Mainland China, and Chingwin Publishing Group released bilingual English-Chinese versions in Taiwan.
+21st Century Publishing House released bilingual English-Chinese versions in mainland China, and Chingwin Publishing Group released bilingual English-Chinese versions in Taiwan.

 In July 2013, Fujiko F. Fujio Pro announced that they would be collaborating with ebook publisher Voyager Japan and localization company AltJapan Co., Ltd. to release an English-language version of the manga in full color digitally via the Amazon Kindle platform in North America.
-Shogakukan released the first volume in November 2013; as of 2016, a total of 200 volumes have been published.
-This English version incorporates a variety of changes to character names; Nobita is "Noby", Shizuka is "Sue", Suneo is "Sneech", and Gian is "Big G", while dorayaki is "Yummy Bun/Fudgy Pudgy Pie".
-Also, as of 2016, four volumes of the manga have been published in English in print by Shogakukan Asia.
+Shogakukan released the first volume in November 2013; by 2016, a total of 200 volumes have been published.
+The English version incorporates a variety of changes to character names; Nobita is "Noby", Shizuka is "Sue", Suneo is "Sneech", and Gian is "Big G", while the food dorayaki is "Yummy Bun/Fudgy Pudgy Pie".
+Also, by 2016, four volumes of the manga had been published in English in print by Shogakukan Asia.

 Shogakukan started digital distribution of all forty-five original volumes throughout Japan from July 16, 2015.

+Long Stories

+Doraemon's Long Tales, also known as Doraemon's Long Stories, is a manga and movie series ongoing since 1979, featuring longer and continuous narratives about the characters' adventures into various lands of science fiction and fantasy.
+The series consists of twenty-four tankōbon volumes published from 1983 to 2004.

+Spin-offs

+Several spin-off manga series of Doraemon have been made.
+The Doraemons, a manga illustrated by Michiaki Tanaka based on Doraemon, was published by Shogakukan in six tankōbon volumes from 1996 to 2001.
+Between 1997 and 2003, Shogakukan also published fifteen volumes of The Doraemons Special, created by Yukihiro Mitani and Masaru Miyazaki as a complement part of The Doraemons, including twelve from the main series and three from the Robot Training School Edition.
+Dorabase, a baseball-themed manga written and illustrated by Mugiwara Shintarō, is another spin-off of Doraemon; twenty-three volumes of the manga were published by Shogakukan from April 26, 2001, to October 28, 2011.